 This means that Disney still sees the release of physical media and non-streaming digital as viable and profitable revenue streams, which makes sense.
 Yes, there are going to be loads of people who have no problem waiting for The Rise of Skywalker to just arrive on Disney+ sometime in July or August of 2020.
 But there are also loads of die-hard Star Wars fans that want to collect every Star Wars release and make it part of their permanent collection, so they’ll pick up the 4K.
 Physical media could be on its way out, but for the time being, Disney is sticking with it even if it means maintaining a slight delay on when their theatrical releases arrive on Disney+.

-Disney+ launches on November 12th.
-Click here for a full list of the titles that will be available at launch.
+Click here for a full list of the titles that are available on Disney+ right now.